Nathan Aspinall

 Resident Conductor

-Photograph of conductor Nathan Aspinall
+black and white photograph of resident conductor Nathan Aspinall

-Aspinall has guest-conducted the orchestras of Minnesota, Atlanta, Sydney, Adelaide, Queensland, and Tasmania, as well as the Queensland Conservatorium Chamber Orchestra.
+Aspinall has performed around the world, leading the orchestras of Minnesota, St Louis, Atlanta, Sydney and the Mendelssohn-Orchesterakademie of the Gewandhausorchester in Leipzig.
 He has assisted many of today’s leading conductors including Stéphane Denève, Jakub Hrůša, Nathalie Stutzmann, Thomas Søndergård, and Simone Young.